zacharycarter/voodoo/README.md

 ```

 ## License
-Voodoo is licensed under the MIT License.
+voodoo is licensed under the MIT License.